Garad alarm on ‘hate speech’ reform

 Councillor Rhonda Garad is back on the radar over her ongoing and unapologetic tweets on X, most recently about babies during the Gazan winter with the caption, “Sorry if this is antisemitic but I don’t think one-week old Palestinian babies should freeze to death.”

-Reposted over 56 times, with thousands of views and engagements, the post has been flagged with the council.
+Reposted over 8000, with over 56,000 likes, 2500 comments and more than a million impressions, the post had been flagged with the council.

 Critics say Cr Garad “appears” to blame all Jews for the Gazans sufferings but she says the post was “genuinely aimed” at Israel which she sees as “perpetrators.”